-If an organization wants to apply for a CMF Award in the FY 2021 Funding Round, it must submit the required Application documents through Grants.gov and the CDFI Fund's Awards Management Information System (AMIS).
+If an organization wants to apply for a CMF Award, it must submit the required Application documents through Grants.gov and the CDFI Fund's Awards Management Information System (AMIS).
 The CDFI Fund will not accept Applications via e-mail, mail, facsimile, or other forms of communication, except in extremely rare circumstances that have been pre-approved in advance by the CDFI Fund.
 Only the Authorized Representative or Application Contact Person designated in AMIS may submit the Application through AMIS.